 - 1 tablespoon cold water

-- Place the baking sheet into the centre of the preheated oven and cook for 12 minutes or until the buns are golden brown and firm to the touch.
+Place the baking sheet into the center of the preheated oven and cook for 12 minutes or until the buns are golden brown and firm to the touch.
 Remove from the oven, leave to cool on the tray for 10 minutes then move to a cooling rack.

 Notes on Making English Currant Buns: